Progressive Retinal Atrophy (PRA) in Dogs

 Progressive Retinal Atrophy (PRA) is an inherited disease of the retina (the “film in the camera”) in dogs, in which the rod cells in the retina are programmed to die.
 PRA occurs in both eyes simultaneously and is nonpainful.
 There are many different types of inherited retinal degenerative diseases in purebred dogs, and discussing these are beyond the scope of this article.
 PRA occurs in most breeds of dogs and also occurs in mixed breeds.
 It is recessively inherited in all breeds studied, with the following exceptions: PRA is dominantly inherited in Old English Mastiffs and Bullmastiffs, and is sex-linked and found primarily in male dogs in Siberian Husky and Samoyed breeds.

 Because PRA makes rods die, and rods are responsible for vision in dim light (“night vision”), the first clinical signs that the owner often notices are night-blindness (poor vision in dim light) and that the pupils are dilated; owners often notice a “glow” and increased “eye shine” from the eyes.
 Clinical signs in dogs with PRA vary from the dog first becoming night blind in the early stage of PRA, to the entire visual field in all light levels becoming affected in advanced PRA.
 In the final stage of PRA, the dog is completely blind.
-The natural course of the disease, if specific daily antioxidant supplementation is not given, is that all dogs with PRA will develop blindness within one year.
+The natural course of the disease, if specific daily antioxidant supplementation is not given, is that all dogs with PRA will become blind within one year of diagnosis.
+Sadly, some affected dogs are already completely blind by the time a veterinary ophthalmologist first examines them.

-PRA is a blinding disease in most affected dogs, but in the opinion of many veterinary ophthalmologists, including Dr. McCalla, PRA is no longer a hopeless disease.
-New insight into the mechanisms of retinal damage from oxidative stress has resulted in much more hope for prolonging the vision of affected dogs.
+PRA reduces vision in most affected dogs and cannot be cured, but in the opinion of many veterinary ophthalmologists, including Dr. McCalla, PRA is no longer a hopeless disease that always leads to complete blindness.
+New insight into the mechanisms of retinal damage from oxidative stress has resulted in much more hope for prolonging vision of affected dogs.
 Typical PRA is a disease caused by a mutation in the rod photoreceptors (rods are responsible for night vision/ vision in dim light) leading to their death.
 Cones are responsible for daytime vision/ vision in bright light, and also for color vision (dogs do see color, but not as well as humans do).
-The dog retina has about 120 million rods and cones; of these, only 5% are cones (6 million).
+The human retina has about 120 million photoreceptors (rods and cones); of these, only about 6 million are cones (5%).
+The dog retina has more photoreceptors than humans, but only 1.2 million cones.
 Thus, PRA kills 95% of the photoreceptors!

 When the rods die, there is a lot of “left-over”, excessive oxygen delivered to the retina that the dead rods can’t use anymore.
 Cone death subsequently occurs due to excessive oxygen exposure in the face of rod death from damaging oxidative stress mechanisms.
 After the rods die, the excessive “left-over” oxygen is toxic, causing oxidative damage and ultimate death of cones.
-Specific antioxidant supplementation with Ocu-GLO™ helps protect cones and their function.
-Ocu-GLO™ is an antioxidant nutritional supplement designed specifically for canine vision health.
-Thus, OcuGLO™ helps save cones (vision in bright light)—if the dog is placed on supplementation soon enough.
+Specific antioxidant support with a canine vision supplement helps protect cones in the face of oxidative damage (see our Veterinary Supplements page).
+The earlier that affected dogs can be provided antioxidant support, the better.

 What to do if you suspect your dog has PRA:

 Don’t give up!
 PRA is no longer a hopeless disease.
 Have your dog examined by a board-certified veterinary ophthalmologist to determine if PRA is indeed present.
+Even before this appointment takes place, we recommend that you start your dog on specific antioxidant vision supplementation (see our Veterinary Supplements page).
+The sooner the better.
+Even if your pet ends up not up having PRA, supplementation is a good thing to do to help support vision.
 If you are located in the Pacific Northwest or in British Columbia, you may contact our office to schedule a comprehensive ophthalmic examination.
 For a list of board-certified veterinary ophthalmologists, please visit www.acvo.org.
 Dogs with PRA should not be bred, and the breeder that you received your dog from should be notified that the dog is affected so the breeder can alter their breeding program.

-It is VERY important that dogs with PRA are given the recommended dose of Ocu-GLO™ every day; in our experience, PRA is a disease that does not forgive underdosing.
-Dogs with PRA that are underdosed on antioxidants still lose their sight gradually.
-AND—do not even consider using a human supplement (such as OcuVite) instead of Ocu-GLO™!
-OcuVite is not suitable for support of retinal function in dogs, and these dogs, in our experience, will go blind.
+It is VERY important that dogs with PRA are given the recommended dose of the canine antioxidant vision supplement every day; in our experience, PRA is a disease that does not forgive underdosing.
+AND—do not even consider using an over-the-counter human supplement (such as OcuVite®, Preser-Vision®, or ICaps®).
+These supplements are not suitable for adequate support of retinal function in dogs.

 It is important to understand that most dogs with PRA are happy dogs with an acceptable quality of life.
 The retinal damage is not painful, and dogs usually adjust very well to their slow loss of vision.
 In fact, if a dog were destined to lose vision and Dr. McCalla could pick the disease, it would be PRA; vision loss is slow and nonpainful, and the dog is given much time to adjust to progressive blindness.
 As mentioned earlier, however, PRA is not necessarily a hopeless disease as far as continued vision loss is concerned; affected dogs that still have some vision may benefit from specific antioxidant supplementation to support retinal and lens health.